cloudfoundry/summit-training-classes/operator/site/content/labs/services.md

 Given your knowledge of bosh, deploy a new Redis cluster.

 * First, you will need to clone the release repo, using this address: `https://github.com/pivotal-cf/cf-redis-release.git`
-* Explore the `README.md` for help uploading the appropriate releases to BOSH-Lite.
-* Then, use the scripts directory to generate a deployment manifest.
+* Then, use the scripts directory to generate a bosh-lite manifest for warden.
+Modify any placeholders you come across (look at the script's code)
-* Modify the necessary values in the manifest.
+* Use the generated manifest to find dependent releases and upload to bosh-lite
 * Set the deployment file and deploy!

 > **Warning**: To be fair, instruction in the repo's README are a bit old.
 You may need to read some code.
 Ask for help if you need!